paragliding training center

 N19.06178 W100.09041 7,700' MSL 2,200' AGL Not rated.
 We suggest H/P3 or H/P2 with an instructor present.

 Valle de Bravo (VB), Mexico is the quaint town that hosts this amazing site.
 (Here is a map of VB.)
 While this site can be challenging to expert pilots, the conditions in early December are mild which are ideal for recreational pilots.
 It is also relatively un-crowded at this time of the year.
 VB has about 20,000 people and is nestled deep in the mountains of central Mexico on the eastern shore of a beautiful lake.

-For general maps (JPG), Google Earth KMZ files of landmarks, and Garmin GDB waypoint files of the area, go to this page.
-We highly recommend that Garmin owners purchase a detailed topographic map of Mexico.
+For general maps (JPG) of VB with the major landmarks noted go to this page.
+Garmin owners may purchase a detailed topographic map of Mexico.
 In case you go down somewhere, you will also have a map of the roads so that you can walk out if you have to.

 The main launch at Valle.
 Photo by John Cummings

 Below, flying above cloudbase about 4.5 northeast of launch 10,000' MSL.